 A taxi strike between Johannesburg and Pretoria caused inconvenience to commuters this morning, and more stories from the continent.

-Your June Guide to Streaming African Movies on Netflix
+Your Summer Guide to Streaming African Movies on Netflix

 The Stories You Need To Know: Pope threatens to fire Nigerian priests, South African Poet Releases First Album In Over A Decade, And More

 Pope threatens to fire Nigerian priests if they don’t obey him and accept local bishop appointed by then-pope Benedict XVI, and other stories from the continent.